Hilda-Enyioko/Sample_Backend_Dev_Portfolio/README.md

 -  Section 1: This contains the name, avatar, job, email and social networks of the backend developer.

 -  Section 2: This contains the skills and qualifications of the backend developer.
 This includes her programming languages, frameworks, tools, experience and current job.

+-  Section 3: This contains the latest projects (with  brief description) of the backend developer.

+-  Section 4: This contains other projects (with brief description) she has embarked on.

+-  Section 5: This section gives a more detailed look into the work experience of the backend developer.

+-  Section 6: This contains testimonials and recommendations given by past employers and colleagues.